browsermedia/bcms_content_syncing/README.markdown

 3. Add the following to the projects 'Rakefile'

     require 'tasks/bcms_content_syncing'
+	set :rake, '/path/to/rake' # Required since rake tasks are going to be run on the server

 4. Create a file in 'lib/tasks' called 'bcms_content_syncing.rb' with the following in it.